“You Can’t Manage What You Don’t Measure”

 Visibility into your own environment is required as well as how that environment (or elements of it) would look in the cloud.
 This extends beyond just a “discovery” issue as not all computers are equal and how do you assign costs.
 “What about that pricing schedule in AWS, how could anyone decipher what is going on in there?”
 These issues derail many organizations from moving any farther, but they need not.

 Controlling Cloud Services Costs Hurdle 1

-Compute visibility goes beyond this issue if you do not have a discovery tool in place to provide this type of information.
+Computer visibility goes beyond this issue if you do not have a discovery tool in place to provide this type of information.
 You must know what machines are in your environment.
-At the very least, you must have an understanding about the machines and business services (which we will discuss later) that you have potential in a move to the cloud.
+At the very least, you must have an understanding of the machines and business services, which we will discuss later, that you have potentially in a move to the cloud.
 A Discovery tool can provide this in real-time, but careful documentation and reporting can as well, it’s just stale immediately.